 Unboxing i-Rocks K71M RGB Mechanical KB

-The i-Rocks K71M RGB mechanical keyboard comes in a box which advertises multi color backlight, NKRO, Windows key lock function, mechanical switch (Outemu-blue), dual injection key cap, configurator app and Smart wheel for Windows 10.
+The i-Rocks K71M RGB mechanical keyboard comes in a box that advertises multi-color backlight, NKRO, Windows key lock function, mechanical switch (Outemu-blue), dual-injection key cap, configurator app, and Smart wheel for Windows 10.

 When we open the box we see the KB inside a slightly padded plastic cover for greater protection.